Tel-Aviv/mob_closed_streets/README.md

 4. Run <code>node bundle.js</code> from destination server

 ## CI
 This repo provides the definition of WebHook that sends <code>POST</code> requiests for pushes to this repo.
-In order to receive these request, run
+In order to receive these request
-<code>babel-node webHook.js</code>

-To expose internal server to Internet we use <code>ngrok</code>.
-The configuration of ngrok (<code>ngrok.yml</code>) includes the following:
+1. Expose the destination server to the Internet with <code>ngrok</code>.
+The configuration of ngrok (<code>ngrok.yml</code>) should include the following:
 ```
 authtoken: 2Fg2B5a5Dc616WfLkUX7k_7DRG44FJsq6XHpznf1axo
 http_proxy: "http://c1306948:Dfnc94^*7@forticache:8080"